increase conversions on your website

 Compare Different Page Layouts

-A messy or confusing page layout overwhelms visitors and makes it harder for them to find key information.
-If users struggle to navigate, they’re far less likely to complete a purchase, sign up, or take any action.
+A messy or confusing layout overwhelms visitors and makes key information hard to find.
+If users struggle to navigate, they are far less likely to buy, sign up, or do anything at all.

-Testing different layouts, element positioning, and content structures helps identify what keeps visitors engaged.
-Some pages convert better with a simplified layout, while others perform better with more detailed information above the fold.
-Optimising page design ensures that users stay longer, interact more, and convert at a higher rate.
+Testing different layouts, element positions, and content structures shows what keeps visitors engaged.
+Some pages convert better with a simplified layout; others do better with more detail above the fold.
+Refining page design keeps users around longer and converting at a higher rate.

 98